-Food safety is important all-year long but especially around the holidays when poultry, stuffing, and buffets pose additional risks, particularly for the young and elderly guests at the holiday table.
-The most common sources of food-borne illness are raw foods of animal origin, such as raw meat, poultry, eggs, shellfish, unpasteurized milk and juice.
+Food safety related issues are typically heightened around the holidays when many dishes are prepared in the same setting and leftovers are usually abundant.
+Schloss and Joachim note that, "The most common sources of food-borne illness are raw foods of animal origin, such as raw meat, poultry, eggs, shellfish, unpasteurized milk and juice."

 Safe Cooking and Serving Temperatures

-- Beef, veal, and lamb steaks, roasts, and chops - 145°F.
+- Beef, veal, and lamb steaks, roasts, and chops - 145°F

 - All cuts of pork - 160°F

 - Ground beef, veal and lamb - 160°F

 - All poultry - minimum internal temperature of 165°F

 - Stuffing should reach 165 degrees F

 To lower your risk of food related illnesses or issues, keep in mind the rule that hot food should be kept hot and cold foods should be chilled.
 Hot foods should be kept at 140°F or warmer according to Schloss and Joachim.
 Hot foods can be warmed in the oven, "by setting it to 200-250ºF."
 If you are serving foods buffet style, you can think about using slow cookers or warming trays to keep your meals at the perfect temperatures.